luciano-fiandesio/beanborg/tutorial/README.md

       csv_values: Cash Withdrawal
 ```

-Let's re-run the import script `bb_import.csv -f config/eagle.yaml`: this time all four transactions should be properly categorized.
+Let's re-run the import script `bb_import -f config/eagle.yaml`: this time all four transactions should be properly categorized.
 The `Set_Accounts` rules uses the `csv_index` to determine which index of the csv to analyze (remember, the indexes count starts from `0`) and the `csv_values` determines the string that should match the value of the index.
 If a match is found, both `from` and `to` accounts are set on the transaction.

 ## Archive the CSV bank file